 - provide valuable input into the future development of the site.

-Information automatically recorded: when you look at content on the Food Authority site, the Food Authority's computer and network systems might also record information that identifies, for each piece of content accessed, the:
+When you look at content on this site, the Food Authority's computer and network systems may record information that identifies, for each page you view, the:

-- content accessed, downloaded and transactions completed including keywords searched for at the site and forms completed
+- content accessed and downloaded and transactions completed, including search keywords and forms completed

 - date and time of the access